victorporof/BeagleBone-SPI-UART/README.md

 * __**`BBIO.SPI.enable(index)`**__

 Enables the SPI ports on the BeagleBone Black.
-The optional `index` parameter specifies the SPI port to enable.
-Can be either 0 or 1 (there are only two SPI ports on the BeagleBone Black).
-If unspecified, both SPI ports will be enabled. *Caveat: the HDMI port is inaccessible while the SPI1 is enabled.
+The `index` parameter specifies the SPI port to enable.
+Can be either 0 or 1 (there are only two SPI ports on the BeagleBone Black). *Caveat: the HDMI port is inaccessible while the SPI1 is enabled.
 Be careful!*

 * __**`BBIO.UART.enable(index)`**__

 Enables the UART (serial tty*) ports on the BeagleBone Black.
-The optional `index` parameter specifies the UART port to enable.
+The `index` parameter specifies the UART port to enable.
 Can be either 1, 2, 4 or 5 (port 0 is enabled by default and has a dedicated header, while port 3 is sort of irrelevant as it can't receive data).
-If unspecified, all supported UART ports will be enabled.

 ## Activate SPI or UART on boot